LcodeM/battle-ships/README.md

 - Step 10: Add start command ```node index.js```

 - Step 11: Save changes and wait for deploy completion.

+### Create a local clone

+To create a local copy of this repository:
+- First ensure you have Python installed on your computer.
+Enter "install python3" into your terminal.
+- Secondly, ensure you also install other python packages.
+Enter "get-pip.py" into your terminal.
+- Copy and paste https://github.com/LcodeM/battle-ships.git into your IDE workspace, or use "git clone https://github.com/LcodeM/battle-ships.git" in your terminal.

 ## Testing